 Process of Re-applying for Initial Institutional Accreditation

-If the institution intends to provide educator preparation programs at a future date, it would be required to make a formal application to the Commission for Initial Institutional Approval, and meet additional requirements including the submission of a complete self-study report.
-The self-study must show clearly how the institution attended to all problems noted in the accreditation team revisit report that resulted in Denial of Accreditation.
+If the institution intends to provide educator preparation programs at a future date, it would be required to make a formal application to the Commission for Initial Institutional Approval.
+The IIA document submission must show clearly how the institution attended to all problems noted in the accreditation team revisit report that resulted in Denial of Accreditation.
 The Commission would make a decision on the status of the institution and would be made aware of the previous action of Denial of Accreditation by the COA.
 If the Commission grants provisional institutional approval to the institution, the COA would review, and if appropriate, approve its programs.
 A focused site visit would be scheduled within two to three years as determined by the Commission to ensure the newly approved programs adhere to the Common and all program standards.
 Please see Chapter Three for additional information regarding Initial Institutional Approval.

 Guidance for the Team Recommendation